-- The fully completed Learning Contract must be signed by the student AND the mentor.
+- The fully completed Learning Contract must be signed by the student AND the mentor AND the team members.
 The student is responsible for turning the contract in to the Gemstone Associate Director the SEMESTER PRIOR to planned time away.

 The Learning Contract is kept in the student's file with the Gemstone Program.
 The student should make sure that they are registered for the special EA Gemstone research seminar listed under the Gemstone Associate Director's name when they are abroad.
 There are special sections of GEMS 297, 396 and 397 that students should make sure are on their schedule by the schedule adjustment deadline DURING THE SEMESTER THEY ARE ABROAD.
 If a student does not follow the outlined steps to assure that the Gemstone Program has a record of the student's agreement with the team and mentor, it is possible that the student will not be able to continue in the Gemstone Program.

-Students who matriculated to the Honors College beginning fall 2020 and are in good standing with the Honors College may apply to transfer from their current HC LLP to any other program within the Honors College.
-Students should note that LLP program space is limited, therefore transfer approval is also based upon availability.
+Students who choose to depart Gemstone and are in good standing with the Honors College may apply to be considered for transfer to another LLP within the Honors College.
+In some cases, Gemstone coursework completed prior to the transfer can be applied to credit requirements in the new LLP.
+Students should note that LLP program space is limited, and most LLPs have other requirements that may not be satisfiable.
+Therefore, transfer options are based on availability and other constraints, and require approval of the receiving LLP.
 For more information, visit the Honor College's academic policies.

 When a student has determined that it is necessary to withdraw from the program the student should:

-- Communicate this desire to the team, mentor and the Gemstone Associate Director.
+- Communicate this desire to the team, mentor and the Gemstone Director or Associate Director.

 - Withdraw from registered GEMS courses.
 If this occurs after the drop/add deadline, then the student will need to get permission from the Dean of the college that governs their major.
 Be aware that students receive a "W" at this point for withdrawing from a course.